Basic security setup for startups

 Preamble

 I recently had a conversation with my friend about starting a new company.
 We discussed the various stages a company should go through to become mature and secure enough to operate in the modern market.
 This article will outline those stages.
-Suggested approach is based on the following principles:
+The suggested approach is based on the following principles:

 - Security by default